Ayal Klein

 Publications

 Zhang, Shiyue, David Wan, Arie Cattan, Ayal Klein, Ido Dagan, and Mohit Bansal.
-“QAPyramid: Fine-grained Evaluation of Content Selection for Text Summarization.” arXiv preprint arXiv:2412.07096.
-2024.
+“QAPyramid: Fine-grained Evaluation of Content Selection for Text Summarization.”.
+In Proceedings of the Conference on Language Modeling (COLM 2025).
+Association for Computational Linguistics.
+2025.

 Triantafyllopoulos, Andreas, Yannik Terhorst, Iosif Tsangko, Florian B. Pokorny, Katrin D. Bartl-Pokorny, Lennart Seizer, Ayal Klein, Jenny Chim, Dana Atzil-Slonim, Maria Liakata, Markus Bühner, Johanna Löchner, and Björn Schuller.
 “Large language models for mental health.” arXiv preprint arXiv:2411.11880.
 2024.